ateneva/softuni_proj/3_OOP/01_defining_classes/README.md

 * ➡️ Class attributes **preserve the state** 🔻
   * i.e. each class instance can have attributes for maintaining its state
   * class instance can also have methods for modifying its state

+### What is an instance?
+* specific realization of an object of a certain class
+* The creation of an instance is called `instantiation`

 ```python
 class Laptop: